pearsonkyle/Exoplanet-Light-Curve-Analysis/README.md

 A python package for modeling exoplanet light curves.
 The transit function is based on the analytic expressions of Mandel and Agol 2002 and is re-written in C for microsecond execution speeds.

+Check out the "nested" branch for a global solver using the Multinest library for nested sampling.

 - Simple transit generator
 - Easily create noisy datasets
 - Parameter optimization with a simple uncertainty derivation powered by Scipy